**First posted in 2016

 Several years ago, as I contemplated what I should do for Lent, a friend suggested that instead of giving up something, we should do something to improve our lives and the lives of those around us.
 It was then that our annual 40 Bags in 40 Days was born, with the purpose of combatting the clutter in our lives and living more simply.
 In return, we would donate much of what we culled from our homes so that it could help someone else.

-This year’s 40 Bags in 40 Days will kick off tomorrow, on Ash Wednesday, which is the start of the season of Lent.
-During the challenge, you will spend 10 minutes each Monday through Saturday decluttering a particular part of your home.
+This year’s 40 Bags in 40 Days will kick off on Ash Wednesday, which is the start of the season of Lent.
+During the challenge, your goal is to spend 10 minutes each Monday through Saturday decluttering a particular part of your home.
 Each Sunday is a day of rest and reflection, and mentally preparing for the week ahead.
 Some days, you will be able to fill a bag with what you were able to declutter from your home, other days you may just be reorganizing the items and tidying up.
 Focus on the tasks for each day instead of the idea that you need to remove 40 bags of stuff from your home, and the challenge will be a lot less daunting.

 In the past, I have heard a lot of people say that they don’t have the time to declutter their homes; they are busy with work, family, and other obligations.
 I’m here to tell you that you can find the time!
 Each of these tasks takes about 10 minutes, and you do as much as you can in that amount of time.
 Set the timer on your phone, and get started!
 If you have more time, by all means, keep going until the task is complete, but just getting started is better than never starting at all.